rcc-uchicago/tmw/requests/2015-04-23/README.md

 # 2015-03-03

-Eileen Graf provided a additional set of transcripts from the Thirty Million Words project for processing and analysis (identical to what was done for the [prior request](https://github.com/rcc-uchicago/tmw/tree/master/requests/2015-03-03#2015-03-03)).
+Eileen Graf provided an additional set of transcripts from the Thirty Million Words project for processing and analysis (identical to what was done for the [prior request](https://github.com/rcc-uchicago/tmw/tree/master/requests/2015-03-03#2015-03-03)).

 She'd like speech counts (mlu, utterances, word tokens, word types) for each speaker (parent and child) at each time point (**PRE-A**, **PRE-B**, **POST-1-B**, etc.).
 See below for notes on time points / sessions and how they're coded in the summary speech report.